You can’t stop thinking – is it possible to make money blogging?

 If you are a graphic artist, you can always sell T-shirts and other merch with your personal drawings.
 If you are into web design, you can create and sell custom blog themes.
-A DIY blogger can sell her hand-made stuff on Etsy and so on.
+A DIY blogger can sell her handmade stuff on Etsy and so on.

 The problem with having an e-store and/or selling physical goods of your blog is that unless you drop-ship, there’s a ton of hassle involved.
-Finding reliable vendors and marketing your shop takes a lot of time and efforts as well, plus for some of us thinking of a relevant product is rather difficult.
+Finding reliable vendors and marketing your shop takes a lot of time and effort as well, plus for some of us thinking of a relevant product is rather difficult.

 8. Sidebar Ads

-While banner ads seem to be on the decay with a rampant banner blindness most web-users have developed, in some cases they can still help you earn some extra cash.
+While banner ads seem to be on the decay with a rampant banner blindness most web-users have developed, in some cases, they can still help you earn some extra cash.